Incident Reporting

 | Early Warning | 24 hours | Basic info, affected products, suspected malicious activity, cross-border impact |

-- The timestamp is logged for your records.
+- Timestamp is logged for your audit trail

-Warning: Deadlines are calculated from when you became aware of the incident.
-Late notification is better than none—record your submission even if overdue.
+Deadlines are calculated from when you became aware of the incident.
+Late notification is better than none.
+Record your submission even if overdue.

 | Colour | Meaning |